lrozek/redis-stream-trace-context-propagation/README.md

 ### Producer

-- there should be egress instrumentation to propagate trace context built in `RedisTemplate`
+- there should be an egress instrumentation to propagate trace context built in `RedisTemplate`
 - since `redis streams` do not have any notion of headers the only way to achive it is via adding another key-value pair alongside data.
 The idea is something like that:

 ```shell